jackbenn/gengo/README.md

 export FLASK_ENV=development
 flask run
 ```
 This starts a server on port 5000.
-Point a browser to http://localhost:5000 and enter the name of the game and the board size; that plays black.
-Point a second browser to the same location and enter the same name and size; that plays white.
+Point a browser to http://localhost:5000/new and enter the name of the game and the board size; that browser plays black.
+Point a second browser to http://localhost:5000/join and click on the appropriate game; that browser plays white.

 To run tests, do `pytest` from this directory.